ivantedja/xmarvel/README.md

 Xmarvels contains characters' cache which rarely changed.
 To keep the cache warm in the background, we can setup a cron to warm it up regularly.

-Assuming you already have the binary from `make build` command
+Assuming you already have the binary from `make build` command, we can set a cron that runs hourly:

 ```
 0 * * * * ./bin/warmer
 ```